HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 A match output **SHOULD** reveal a presence or lack of manual stewardship

-- Currently this could be supported via extensions *<u>(add example?)</u>*, but we might want to at least suggest inclusion in future versions of FHIR *<u>(add example?)</u>*
+- Currently this could be supported via extensions
-- The solution will need to consider how this works with a FHIR system that contains both records from many sources and perhaps golden records from the match implementation itself; i.e. are both types of matches accessible as Patient resources, *<u>or no?</u>*
+- The IG authors request feedback from implementers regarding future guidance that may be needed in the case of a FHIR system that contains both records from many sources and Golden Records from the match implementation itself; i.e. are both types of matches returned?

 &emsp;&emsp;